madebycodera/graphql-test/README.md

 - MongoDB
 - NOTE: in index.js add your mongo url (local or Atlas cluster) const url = 'YOUR_MONGO_DB_URI’;
+- Name you database: "mytodos"
+- Create a collection in the database called: "todos"
 - dump in mongodb_dump in root